chuckyLeeVIII/chuckyLeeVIII/README.md

   <img alt="Top Languages" src="https://github-readme-stats.vercel.app/api/top-langs/?username=chuckyLeeVIII&layout=compact&theme=radical&cache_seconds=86400&hide_border=true" /><br/>
 </p>
 ```

-This README will:
-- Display with your cyberpunk aesthetic using the Orbitron font and green/pink color scheme
-- Show your contact information via email instead of the website
-- Highlight your most advanced repositories
-- Work properly on GitHub as a static Markdown file
-- Be viewable by the public while you can keep your repository private for actual code security

 The "security" aspect is achieved by making your repository private (so only you can see the code structure) while allowing the public README to be visible, which is a built-in GitHub feature.